JPADN/liboqs/ASA_docs/README.md

-# Toward the Detection of Algorithm Substitution Attacks in Post Quantum Cryptography
+# Timing Analysis of Algorithm Substitution Attacks in a Post-Quantum TLS Protocol

+## Overview

+This repository implements Algorithm Substitution Attacks on Kyber and Falcon.
+It purpose is to evaluate academic research, thus it is not recommended to be used in a production environment. **Use it at your own risk**.

 ## Installation

 Clone this repository:
 ```